 On the Deering banjos made on or after 2006, you use a MEDIUM CROWN head.
 This is because the new 2006 tone ring has a more rounded top edge that does not require the extra depth of crown height.
 This is the same height for your Vega, 6-string, or any model of upper line Deering banjos made during the time frame.

-5. I NEED TO BUY A NEW BRIDGE, WHAT HEIGHT TO I NEED FOR MY GOODTIME/DEERING BANJO?
+5. I NEED TO BUY A NEW BRIDGE, WHAT HEIGHT DO I NEED FOR MY GOODTIME/DEERING BANJO?

-Those that use an 11/16” bridge are the Tenbrooks models (Saratoga Star, Legacy, Jens Kruger), the Terry Baucom Signature model, and the Mark Johnson Clawgrass banjo.
+Those that use an 11/16” bridge are the Tenbrooks models (Saratoga Star, Legacy, Jens Kruger), the Terry Baucom Signature model, the Tony Trischka Silver Clipper and Golden Clipper models, the Allison Brown Julia Belle banjo, and the Mark Johnson Clawgrass and Clawgrass No. 2 banjos.